GCC-Autobahn/JavascriptGuidelines/readme.md

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

-## Appendix

-### Comma First.

-Any project that cites this document as its base style guide will not accept comma first code formatting, unless explicitly specified otherwise by that project's author.

 11. <a name="garbage">Garbage Collection</a>

 "Manually de-referencing objects is not necessary in most cases.
 By simply putting the variables where they need to be (ideally, as local as possible, i.e. inside the function where they are used